PetriDishProductions/age-dice-bot/README.md

 # age-dice-bot

 🎲 🎲 🎲 AGE RPG dice bot for Discord

 https://age-dice-bot.carrd.co/

-The AGE RPG Dice Bot is a simple bot that rolls 3d6 + modifier, tracks which die is the Dragon die, and gives you an alert if you rolled doubles.
+The AGE RPG Dice Bot is a simple bot that rolls 3d6 + modifier, tracks which die is the Stunt die, and gives you an alert if you rolled doubles.

 Good for Dragon AGE, Fantasy AGE, The Expanse, Modern AGE, and more.